-- Send the candidate judge a copy of the draw when it is available - Advise the candidate judge of the person to report to on arrival - Provide the candidate judge with an up to date copy of the draw if different to what has been sent out
+- Send the candidate judge a copy of the draw when it is available - Advise the candidate judge of the person to report to on arrival - Provide the candidate judge with an up to date copy of the draw if different to what has been sent out - Provide time for the Mentor to perform their task e.g. they need time after the competition or at the end of the day to discuss the tests with the candidate judge this will usually take about 30 mins to 1 hour.
+It may mean that you need to allocate a longer lunch break for the Mentor or an early finish to the day for the Mentor - Provide a print out of the final results to the Mentor and candidate judge - Provide to the Mentor details of all individual marks for each horse the Mentor has judged if possible

-- Provide time for the Mentor to perform their task e.g. they need time after the competition or at the end of the day to discuss the tests with the candidate judge this will usually take about 30 mins to 1 hour.
-It may mean that you need to allocate a longer lunch break for the Mentor or an early finish to the day for the Mentor - Provide a print out of the final results to the Mentor and candidate judge - Provide to the Mentor details of all individual marks for each horse the Mentor has judged if possible - If your scorers add up the candidate judges sheets (not compulsory) then a print out of individual marks per movement for each horse judged by the candidate should also be provided to the Mentor - You are not expected to provide the candidate or their writer with lunch unless they are also officiating at the event
+- If your scorers add up the candidate judges sheets (not compulsory) then a print out of individual marks per movement for each horse judged by the candidate should also be provided to the Mentor - You are not expected to provide the candidate or their writer with lunch unless they are also officiating at the event

-NOTE: Alternatively, SJ can be carried out by having the candidate judge an Official Participation competition in an official capacity, with an NOAS Mentor of the required level.
+NOTE: Alternatively, SJ can be carried out by having the candidate judge a Participation competition in an official capacity, with an NOAS Mentor of the required level.

-Annex F

-EVENTING DRESSAGE
+Annex F - EVENTING DRESSAGE

-Brief Notes regarding Judging Eventing Dressage:
+Brief Notes regarding Judging Eventing:

-- •Half marks will be used in all Eventing Dressage from 1st January 2015 (544.1) - Carrying Whips around arena -2 (FEI Dressage Art 430 6.2) - •Carrying whip in the arena -2 (FEI Dressage Art 430 6.2) (judge must ring the bell and ask rider to drop whip as soon as soon as noticed - •Fly bonnets (allowed outdoors only no noise cancelling material) (FEI538.2.3) - Falls in dressage arena (elimination) - •Lameness (Ask TD to organise a vet to check the horse before jumping phases rather than eliminate unless obviously uncomfortable and MARKEDLY lame) 515.2.4.1.1 - Blood on horses (526.4) - Spurs are optional for all tests and levels
+- Half marks will be used in all Eventing Dressage from 1st January 2015 (544.1) - Carrying Whips around arena -2 (FEI Dressage Art 430 6.2) - Carrying whip in the arena -2(FEI Dressage Art 430 6.2) (judge must ring the bell and ask rider to drop whip as soon as noticed - Ear Hoods permitted for all Events and may also provide noise reduction.
+However, ear hoods must not cover the Horse's eyes and ear plugs are not permitted (with the exception of Dressage Rules Art.428.7.2) The ear hoods should be discreet in colour and design.
+(539.2.2) - Falls in dressage arena (elimination) - Lameness (Ask TD to organise a vet to check the horse before jumping phases rather than eliminate unless obviously uncomfortable and MARKEDLY lame) 515.2.4.1.1 - Blood on horses (526.4) - Spurs are optional for all tests and levels